SignalR

 To receive events from the Portos API, the client application must follow these steps:

-4. using the Subscribe method, so the Portos API will deliver notifications to the client application.
+4. [Subscribe to Events](#subscribe-to-events) using the `Subscribe` method, so the Portos API will deliver notifications to the client application.

 const token = "YOUR_BEARER_TOKEN"; // Replace with your actual token